The-Learner-art/Alarm-Clock-GUI/README.md

-Here's a README file without the code snippets:

----

 # Alarm Clock Application

 This is a simple alarm clock application built using Python and the Tkinter library for the GUI, with additional libraries like PIL for image handling and pygame for sound.
 This application allows users to set an alarm for a specific time (hour, minute, and second) and plays a sound when the alarm time is reached.